A Home at the End of the World (novel): Plot summary

 Bobby had grown up in a home in suburban Cleveland, Ohio during the 1960s and 1970s where partying and drugs were a recurring theme.
 He has already witnessed the death of his mother and beloved older brother by the time he befriends Jonathan, who comes from a sheltered family.
 After Bobby finds his father is dead, Jonathan's family takes him in.

 Bobby and Jonathan become best friends, and also experiment sexually.
 The two eventually lose touch, but meet up again in their 20s in 1980s New York, where Bobby moves in with Jonathan and his eccentric roommate Clare.
 Clare had planned to have a baby with Jonathan (who is openly gay), but Bobby and Clare become lovers, while Jonathan still has feelings for Bobby.
 Clare and Bobby have a baby and move to a country home together with Jonathan.

-The trio form their own family, questioning traditional definitions of family and love, while dealing with the complications of their polyamourous relationship.
+The trio form their own family, questioning traditional definitions of family and love, while dealing with the complications of their polyamorous relationship.

+Censorship

+In April 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.